-It must have been somewhere round eight-thirty; a moonless night in Libya had plunged the Sahara desert into near total darkness, at least seen from the cockpit of my plane.
-In insane Gadhafi-land at that time, it was strictly prohibited to fly at night, but there is always a volunteer to fly a last errant for the oil company and it’s entirely possible that I may be referring to myself.
+It must have been somewhere around eight-thirty; a moonless night in Libya had plunged the Sahara desert into near-total darkness, at least seen from the cockpit of my plane.
+In insane Gadhafi-land at that time, it was strictly prohibited to fly at night, but there is always a volunteer to fly a last errand for the oil company and, in this case, I am, of course, referring to myself.
 After all, they pay a hefty price for the services of aviation contractors willing to put up with the harshness of life deep into the desert for four to six weeks at a time.

-I was flying in the dark, without navigation lights, a mere hundred feet above the sand keeping an eye on the fires blazing in the far away oil rig.
-I knew that as long as I could see the lights and the fires I wouldn’t hit a sand dune.
+I was flying in the dark, without navigation lights, a mere hundred feet above the sand keeping an eye on the fires blazing on the oil rig illuminating the otherwise black horizon.
+I knew that as long as I could see the lights and the fires I wouldn’t hit a sand-dune.

-Werner would be sitting in his own plane manning the radio, waiting for me.
-I called him the “Squirrel”, a smallish thin young man with loads of flying experience, both in the jungles of New Guinea and the desert, and totally dependable.
+Werner was quietly sitting near the sandy runway in the other aeroplane, manning the radio... and waiting for me.
+I called him the “Squirrel”, a smallish thin young man with loads of flying experience, both in the jungles of New Guinea and the desert, and dependable.
 The dispatchers of the oil company probably liked ex-military pilots because they knew they may be willing to push the boundaries a bit further than others, but not always.
 Squirrel was not an ex-anything, he was a farmer’s son and an extraordinary person who was totally reliable.
 That night was no exception as he was patiently waiting for the last plane to come in from the dark, check the wind and then at the last moment turn on the landing lights among all the other blazing lights and burning gas fires, all of it illegally of course but I doubt anyone cared.

 How had I gotten there?
-As a child I used to build small model planes, mostly WW2 fighters of course, and of course I imagined myself in one of those Douglass Dauntless dive bombers, plunging towards a Jap battle ship and help sending it to the bottom of the Pacific.
-With time however, the child’s dreams faded away and reality sets in.
-University followed school, maybe a job as a photo journalist or whatever it is that one does with a study of political science and English literature.
-At some stage I applied with the Royal Dutch Air force considering I was a Dutch citizen and after a week of testing was finally rejected.
+As a child, I used to build small model planes, mostly WW2 fighters of course, and of course, I imagined myself in one of those Douglass Dauntless dive bombers, plunging towards a Jap battleship and help send it to the bottom of the Pacific.
+With time, however, the child’s dreams faded away and reality sets in.
+University followed school, maybe a job as a photo-journalist or whatever it is that one does with a study of political science and English literature.
+At some stage, I applied with the Royal Dutch Air force considering I was. after all, a Dutch citizen and after a week of testing was finally rejected.

 As an alternative I first ended up on Centurion tanks in the Netherlands and Germany; but who likes the freezing cold in some godforsaken Cold War Joint Army camp facing Eastern Germany.
-A transfer to the last of the Dutch Colonial Army, an all-volunteer outfit in the Amazonian jungles, seemed like a good option, and of course there was the lure of adventure.
-The dream of ever flying anything at all seemed to be further away than ever.
+A transfer to the last of the Dutch Colonial Army, an all-volunteer outfit in the Amazonian jungles, seemed like a good option, and of course, there was the lure of adventure.
+The dream, of ever flying an airplane seemed to be further away than ever.

-After two years of academy I signed on for a further six years in the Air Force Reserve.
-It is rather ironical, that yet again I was wearing another nation’s uniform but I will for ever be grateful for the opportunity, because at last, the child who build model airplanes so long ago and dreamed of flying was now also sitting in a cockpit; the dream had become reality.
+After two years of academy, I signed on for a further six years in the Air Force Reserve.
+It is rather ironical, that yet again I was wearing another nation’s uniform but I will forever be grateful for the opportunity because at last, the child who built model airplanes so long ago and dreamed of flying was now also sitting in a cockpit; the dream had become reality.

-That night in a faraway desert however, in a place called Alpha One-Hundred, it was not an Army or Air Force Buddy waiting for me making sure I would return safe and sound in the dark.
-It was a totally dependable young Swiss farmer’s son.
-Werner Wyder was a survivor of a kidnapping in West Papua, ex Dutch New Guinea.
+That night in a faraway desert, however, in a place called Alpha One-Hundred, it was not an Army or Air Force Buddy waiting for me making sure I would return safe and sound in the dark.
+It was an ordinary but dependable young Swiss farmer’s son.
+Werner Wyder was the only survivor of a kidnapping in West Papua, ex Dutch New Guinea that went wrong right from the beginning.
 His story goes back to March 1984; not so long before we were stationed together in the Libyan Desert.
-When he set his plane down on a bleak jungle airstrip, somewhere deep in the country, members of a Papua resistance group where waiting for them and the first thing they did was execute Werner’s two passengers; they were Indonesian officials, and therefore occupiers as far as the Papua were concerned.
+When he set his plane down on a bleak jungle airstrip, somewhere deep in the country, members of a Papua resistance group were waiting for them and the first thing they did was execute Werner’s two passengers; they were Indonesian officials, and therefore occupiers as far as the Papua were concerned.

-The way I remember him however, he never complained, he just got on with it.
-The truth is, he was no squirrel, more of a lion really who didn’t have to roar to be respected.
+The way I remember him, he never complained, he just got on with it.
+The truth is, he was no squirrel at all, more of a lion really who didn’t have to roar to be respected.